TimHess/steeltoe-wiki/Home.md

 ## Governance Model

-As a member of the [.NET Foundation](https://dotnetfoundation.org/), the Steeltoe project has adopted a [project governance](https://github.com/dotnet/home/blob/master/governance/project-governance.md) model in line with that recommended by the Foundation.
+As a member of the [.NET Foundation](https://dotnetfoundation.org/), the Steeltoe project has adopted a [project governance](https://github.com/dotnet/home/blob/master/governance/project-governance.md) model in line with the recommendations made by the Foundation.

 ## Licenses